BlazeWild/Emotion-Detection/README.md

 # Emotion-Detection
-real tuime face detection
+This is the real time face detection using CNN
-WHATS UP BUDDY
-ok guys